FusionAuth/fusionauth-site/DocsDevREADME.md

 ## Screenshot Standards

 - Use `CMD`+`shift`+`4`+`space` to get the drop-shadow style screenshots
+- After sizing the window using the AppleScript, do not make the windows smaller in the Y axis.
+   - If you only want a portion of the screen, crop it.
+See Application Core Concepts for an example.
-- Crop top/bottom if necessary (don't crop sides)
+- Crop top/bottom if necessary (don't crop sides).
 - Highlight sections using image preview editor
 	- Highlights should be red rectangle with line weight 5
 - To size and compress images without losing too much quality, follow these steps: